joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/11/us/california-lego-heist-arrest.html

 **Forest Hills Homeowners Win $150,000 in Battle Over Concert Noise**\
 `The Queens residents have long complained that concerts at nearby Forest Hills Stadium are degrading their quality of life.
-Last month, they won a small settlement from the city in a related dispute.`\
+Last month, they won a settlement from the city in a related dispute.`\
 https://www.nytimes.com/2026/04/11/nyregion/forest-hills-concert-noise-settlement.html

 **4 Takeaways From the First Big Gathering of Potential 2028 Democratic Candidates**\